HeroicKatora/xtest-data/Readme.md

   information or to supplement such information.
 For example, packages generated with `cargo package --allow-dirty` will not include such a file, and this can be used to override with a forced selection.

+## Integration into a xtask repository

+The tool also provides limited sandboxing for local development in the form of a [cargo xtask][cargo-xtask], allowing testing the actual released archives.
+However, the idea of an xtask is that the exact setup is not uploaded with the main package and just a local dev-tool which is configured in the source cargo configuration (`.cargo/config.toml` relative to your workspace).

+The `cargo run` command will only let you refer to local dependencies in your workspace, not actually dev-dependencies, [see upstream](https://github.com/rust-lang/cargo/issues/2267).
+There are two ways to pin the specific version regardless: You might refer to this repository as a git submodule (or subtree).
+In the meantime you `cargo install` the binary globally which makes it available as a `cargo` subcommand.

 ## How it works